The most successful managers understand innovation: how to recognize, manage and create value for sustained competitive advantage.

 —Bill McEvily, strategy professor at Rotman, in an online article on innovation

-In this major, you will learn about creating economic value through starting a company or innovating in an existing organization.
-The emphasis is on recognizing and creating value from new ideas and bringing new products to market.
+You will learn about creating economic value through starting a company or innovating in an existing organization.
+The focus is on recognizing and creating value from new ideas and bringing new products to market.

 - Technology Strategy